-In 2016, our services revenues comprised 95% of our total revenues, with the balance being license revenues.
-We expect that our focus in 2017 will remain on generating services revenues, primarily by promoting the use of our GLN (including customs compliance services) and the migration of customers using our legacy license-based products to our services-based architecture.
+We believe that there continues to be a growing acceptance of subscription pricing and SaaS business models in the markets we serve that provide lower up-front cost and easier-to-maintain alternatives than may be available through traditional perpetual license pricing models.
+In fiscal 2017, our services revenues comprised 97% of our total revenues, with the balance being license revenues.
+We expect that our focus in fiscal 2018 will remain on generating services revenues, primarily by promoting the use of our GLN (including customs compliance services) and the migration of customers using our legacy license-based products to our services-based architecture.
 We anticipate maintaining the flexibility to license our products to those customers who prefer to buy the products in that fashion and the composition of our revenues in any one quarter between services revenues and license revenues will be impacted by the buying preferences of our customers.

 We have significant contracts with our license customers for ongoing support and maintenance, as well as significant service contracts which provide us with recurring services revenues.
 After their initial term, our service contracts are generally renewable at a customer's option, and there are generally no mandatory payment obligations or obligations to license additional software or subscribe for additional services.
-For 2017, based on our historic experience, we anticipate that over a one-year period we may lose approximately 5% to 7% of our aggregate annualized recurring revenues in the ordinary course.
-This includes the potential further loss of recurring revenue from our contract to operate the U.S. Census Bureau's Automated Export System, AESDirect, which we currently expect will continue to decline as Census transitions users of the AESDirect system to a new system operated by U.S. Customs & Border Protection.
-While the revenue from the Census contract currently represents less than 2% of our aggregate revenues, there can be no assurance that we will be able to replace it or any other lost revenue with new sources of recurring revenue from new customer relationships or from existing customers.
+For fiscal 2018, based on our historic experience, we anticipate that over a one-year period we may lose approximately 4% to 6% of our aggregate annualized recurring revenues in the ordinary course.
+This includes the loss of recurring revenue from our contract to operate the U.S. Census Bureau's Automated Export System, AESDirect, as Census has now completed the transition of users of the AESDirect system to a new system operated by U.S. Customs & Border Protection.
+While the revenue from the Census contract represented approximately 1% of our aggregate revenues in fiscal 2017, there can be no assurance that we will be able to replace it or any other lost revenue with new sources of recurring revenue from new customer relationships or from existing customers.